wminshew/blog/_posts/2017-10-24-why-write-a-blog.markdown

 layout: post
 title:  "Why write a blog"
 date:   2017-10-24
-categories: writing blogging learning hive-mind stigmergy
+categories: writing blogging learning feedback-loops hive-mind stigmergy
-keywords: writing blogging learning hive-mind stigmergy
+tags: writing blogging learning feedback-loops hive-mind stigmergy
 ---
 Before beginning a journey, it is important to choose a destination.
 The destination may be concrete or abstract, but it must be well-defined.
 If it isn’t, how will you know if you’re off-track, or if you’ve arrived?
 “My destination is nowhere” is explicit, and so acceptable.
 But if your destination is somewhere, further definition is paramount.
 Even the wise men needed a north star.